vladnediv/MarketplaceAuthAPI/README.md

 - The API currently runs locally but is **fully deployment-ready**.
 - Azure KeyVault and secret management are already planned.

-The AuthAPI is not monolithic — it is designed as an **independent security service** within the overall platform.
+AuthAPI runs as a separate API with its own responsibility and can be deployed independently from the business API.

 ---